CloudLabsAI-Azure/Migrating-on-prem-mysql-database-to-azure-mysql-database/Instructions/HANDS-ON LAB: MIGRATE ON-PREMISES MYSQL DATABASES TO AZURE DATABASE FOR MYSQL 01.md

 1. Select the created Azure database **server<inject key="DeploymentID" />**

+1. On the left menu, click on connect.

+1. Check the prerequisites and click on **Add Client IP ( xxxx )**.
+Wait until it gets updated.

-1. On the left menu, click on connect. and scroll down to **Connect from browser or locally**
+1. After the configuration, Scroll down to **Connect from browser or locally**

 1. Copy the command given.